-In Achievement Standards aakonga can gain one of four grades - Not Achieved, Achieved, Merit or Excellence.
+With Achievement Standards, aakonga can gain one of four grades - Not Achieved, Achieved, Merit, or Excellence.
 Merit represents very good performance and Excellence represents outstanding performance.
-Unit Standards normally offer Not Achieved or Achieved grades.
+Unit Standards only offer Not Achieved or Achieved grades.

 NCEA acknowledges high achievement in a number of ways.
-You can gain a Certificate Endorsement, a Subject Endorsement or Scholarship.
+Aakonga can gain a Certificate Endorsement, a Subject Endorsement or Scholarship.

 Certificate Endorsement - encourages aakonga to achieve Merit and Excellence grades in their assessments.
-Certificate endorsements can be gained at NCEA Level 1, 2 and 3.
+Certificate Endorsements can be gained at NCEA Level 1, 2 and 3.
 Certificate Endorsements are recognised on your New Zealand Record of Achievement, showing your overall commitment and success.
 There are two grades of endorsement: